 An 18th-century legal document, discovered in 2016, shows the music legend Elvis Presley’s ancestors left County Wicklow, for a new life in America around 1775.

-A court document from the 18th-century has provided proof that Elvis Presley had Irish roots.
+A court document from the 18th century provided proof that Elvis Presley had Irish roots.
 The man with the magic hips beloved by so many died on August 16, 1977.
 Today we remember the rock n' roll legend's Irish heritage.

-The paper, which dates from 1775, shows that William Presley, the singer’s great-great-great-great-grandfather, left Leinster for a new life in America, the Irish Times reports.
+The paper, which dates from 1775, shows that William Presley, the singer’s great-great-great-great-grandfather, left Leinster for a new life in America, the Irish Times reported.

 Presley, a farmer, originally came from the townland of Stranakelly near Shillelagh, County Wicklow.

 According to the court document, he claimed he had been savagely assaulted by a group of men in Hacketstown, in neighboring County Carlow.

 In Carlow Court of Assizes on August 25, 1775, Presley said he had been “violently insulted, assaulted, beat and abused” by a group of Wicklow men.

 The men used their “whips and fists, dragged him down by the legs,” and when down, gave him “several kicks in his body and face,” all “without any provocation.”

 Presley told the magistrate that the men were “swearing they would have his life.”

 He said was now in “great dread and fear of his life.”